Winter is upon us and with a vengeance in many places, especially where folk are waiting for a bit of sun to dry out their paddocks.

 If rams were harnessed at joining, you‘ll have a good idea of which ewes will be first to lamb to give them priority feed.
 Late lambing ewes can be given lower priority feed and if any ewes didn’t cycle at all they could be cashed.

-Don’t expect to make a profit from wool once costs have been deducted.
+To decide when to shear, the wool needs to be 100mm long and take care to prepare the wool properly by removing all dags, belly wool and all short stained and raddled pieces.
+Don’t expect to make a profit once costs have been deducted.
 With well-prepared wool you will break even and pay for the shearing, but badly prepared wool will cost you money.

 Lice are a regular winter problem, so again consult your vet about which product to use and the withholding times for meat and milk.
 There are over 40 products on the market and cattle lice too are becoming resistant to chemicals.